lupinix/astrometry-openngc/README.md

 Requirements:
   * astropy is required to run the Python scripts, we use it for table and FITS handling

+Todo:
+  * Replacement for ngc2000names.fits
+  * Test with astrometry

 [1] https://github.com/mattiaverga/OpenNGC

 [2] https://github.com/dstndstn/astrometry.net